inFumumVerti/DHBWorld-Docu/README.md

 * *View personal Information:* User can view his personal information he saved earlier

 #### 3.1.2 Schedule
 This part of the app will be an interface to connect with Rapler-Service to provide information about DHBW-Schedule.
+It should also have some special functions to make use of DHBW-Schedule more comfortable than origilan Service.

 **Use Cases:**
 * *View schedule:* User can view his upcoming classes